bastihilger/october-mediathumb/README.md

 After installing the plugin you can use the new filter...

-...as a Twig filter in other plugins or in your theme files
+...as a Twig filter in other plugins or in your theme files:

     <img src="{{ 'path/to/image.jpg'|mediathumb_resize(mode, size, quality) }}">

-... as a static PHP helper function in your backend PHP and .htm files
+... as a static PHP helper function in your backend PHP and .htm files:

     <img src="<?= mediathumbGetThumb('path/to/image.jpg', mode, size, quality) ?>">